pxheim/zettelkasten/book-humble-farley-2010-continuous-delivery.md

 2. Inception: Gather requirements, scope features & analyze data w/ stakeholders from pt.
 1. Loosely based on speculation.
 Don't be worried if things decided here will change.
 3. Initiation: Agree on the "practical" stuff before you actually start work.
 Architecture, set up server, etc.
 4. Develop and release: iteratively.
-5. Operation: support release and
+5. Operation: support release and develop new things following the procedure, starting from 1.

+Risk management 101: On a scale from 0 to 1, determine the probability of something going wrong.
+Figure out cost if the risk materializes.
+These values multiplied will be your risk.
+Mitigate based on what has the highest risk, however discount force majeure things.